. .

 Read More »

-Hello and welcome to my weekly dig through the pile of wine samples that show up asking to be tasted.
+Hello and welcome to this week’s dig through the pile of wine samples that show up asking to be tasted.
 I’m pleased to bring you the latest installment of Vinography Unboxed, where I highlight some of the better bottles that have crossed my doorstep recently.
-This past week included a few nice white wines from around northern California.
-Let’s start …
+This past week included a couple of nice wines from the Margaret River, a once-obscure …

 Read More »